Black Friday TV deals 2018: The best values and cheap sales

 Availability: Online and in-store Nov.
 23 through Nov.
 26 (but see below)

 We love the TCL 6 series above but it tops out at 65 inches.
 Meanwhile our favorite truly huge TV is the 75-inch Vizio P-Series, and this is the best price we've seen.
-The P has excellent image quality that trounces any of the entry-level LG and Samsung TVs on sale for less this Black Friday -- only the Quantum is significantly better and it too maxes out at 65.
+The P has excellent image quality that trounces any of the entry-level LG and Samsung TVs on sale for less this Black Friday -- only the Quantum is significantly better among non-OLED TVs we recommend, and it too maxes out at 65.

-Finally, Best Buy has smaller P-Series sets on sale: the 55-inch for $650 and the 65-inch for $900, but in both sizes I'd still take the TCL 6 series.
+Finally, Best Buy has smaller P-Series sets on sale: the 55-inch for $650 and the 65-inch for $900, but in both sizes I'd still take the TCL 6 series instead.

 55-inch Vizio M-Series, model M55-F0: $450 (save $150)Sarah Tew/CNET

-Note: Update: Originally this sale was $1,400 and Costco only, but it's also be available at Target for $1,500.
-Since a membership isn't required for Target, we're using its link below.
-As of press time Tuesday Nov.
-20, it's out of stock online at both retailers.
-We've asked Vizio when it might be back in stock and will update this post when we hear back.